Volunteer

 Trust-Based Relational Intervention®

-The TBRI Learning Collaborative cohorts are led by CASA to provide TBRI training for professionals in the state of Mississippi who are seeking to implement trauma-responsive practices within their programming and/or services.
+Learning Collaborative Cohorts are led by CASA to provide TBRI training for professionals in the state of Mississippi who are seeking to implement trauma-responsive practices within their programming and/or services.
 This opportunity is offered to organizations who are connected to the collaborative work within the state.

 The twin objectives of TBRI Learning Collaboratives are to (1) create a dynamic TBRI learning community with shared values and vocabulary in a specific geographic location and (2) identify individuals who would benefit from additional training.